Test and space: Barcelona telecoms bash lifts 'hybrid' trade fair hopes

 STARTUP SPACE Another contrast was the hallways of MWC’s three pavilions, compared to 10 in the Fira fair ground in 2019, emptied as the week progressed, leaving it mostly deserted by Wednesday night, when most exhibitors threw their wrap-up parties.

-And the absence of some big names also shook up the pecking order of exhibitors, with the vacuum partly filled by smaller startups and hard-to-pigeonhole companies such as TelcoDR.
-Its founder Danielle Royston scooped up Ericsson’s exhibition stand and created of the most-visited booths by booking U.S. rockers Bon Jovi and offering thirty-odd startups space to showcase their products.
-By sharing a congested space in the MWC’s startup arena, newcomers attracted more visitors than some of the big stands.
+Its founder Danielle Royston scooped up Ericsson’s exhibition stand and created one of the most-visited booths by booking U.S. rockers Bon Jovi and offering thirty-odd startups space to showcase their products.

 Lower booth and ticket prices also helped startups, Consuelo Naranjo, marketing director of Austria’s Authentic Vision, said, adding: “We just had a meeting with a spokesperson of a small Italian village, whom we would not have met otherwise.”